sunshinejr/SwiftyUserDefaults/README.md

 ### Define your keys

-To get the most out of SwiftyUserDefaults, we recommend defining your user defaults keys ahead of time:
+To get the most out of SwiftyUserDefaults, define your user defaults keys ahead of time:

 ```swift
 let colorKey = DefaultsKey<String>("color")
 ```

-Just create a `DefaultsKey` object, put the value type in angled brackets and the key name in parentheses and you're good to go.
+Just create a `DefaultsKey` object, put the type of the value you want to store in angle brackets, the key name in parentheses, and you're good to go.

-You can now use the global `Defaults` object:
+You can now use the `Defaults` shortcut to access those values:

 ```swift
 Defaults[colorKey] = "red"
 Defaults[colorKey] // => "red", typed as String
 ```

-The compiler won't let you set a wrong value type, and fetching conveniently returns `String` — no need for manual casting or special accessors.
+The compiler won't let you set a wrong value type, and fetching conveniently returns `String`.

 ### Take shortcuts

-For extra convenience, define your keys by extending `DefaultsKeys` and adding static properties:
+For extra convenience, define your keys by extending magic `DefaultsKeys` class and adding static properties:

 ```swift
 extension DefaultsKeys {